federicobond/primer/README.md

 ### Report

-    The report of this project can be found in /doc/report.md.
+    The report of this project can be found in the directory /doc/report.pdf

 ### Examples